Camponotus maculatus – Colony with queen and workers

 Decoration: Solid elements not likely to rot in the nest.

 Summary : Camponotus maculatus is one of the largest species of African ants.
-It is very active on the surface of the nest for the search of food.
-She is aggressive and will defend herself against any aggression.
-Its activity reaches the highest level in the evening and at night.
+It is very active on the surface of the nest, foraging for food.
+It is aggressive and will defend itself against any attack.
+Its activity is at its peak in the evening and at night.

-Foundation: claustrale (the queen founds her colony alone) but sometimes Pleometrosis (the workers accompany the queen) or adoption of the new queen by an old colony.
+Foundation: Claustral (the queen founds her colony alone) but sometimes pleometrosis (the workers accompany the queen) or adoption of the new queen by an existing colony.

-Quantity on sale: 1 queen with brood + workers according to option.
+Quantity on sale: 1 queen with brood + workers as per option.

 Further information